srirup11/Prediction_of_multiple_stock_prices_using_features_from_technical_indicators/README.md

  For downloading the data for the stocks please go to [data extraction.ipynb](https://github.com/srirup11/Prediction_of_multiple_stock_prices_using_features_from_technical_indicators/blob/main/codes/data%20extraction.ipynb)

  # **Feature Engineering**
- In this project, extracting the features for prediction of the stock prices plays the most important role.
-The features are constructed
+ This section provides details on the technical indicators used as the features and some other features for prediction in the project.
+Technical indicators are mathematical calculations based on the price, volume, or open interest of a security or contract.
+For constructing the features please see